everypinio/hardpy/docs/documentation/pytest_hardpy.md

 #### set_operator_msg

 Sets an operator message in the **statestore** database and updates the database.
 The function should be used to handle events outside of testing.
-For messages to the operator during testing, there is the function `run_dialog_box`.
+For messages to the operator during testing, there is the function [run_dialog_box](#run_dialog_box).

 **Arguments:**